EricH1622/AI_SudokuSolver/readme.md

 This project was created for our Introduction to Artificial Intelligence course.
 It is written in python and implements two algorithms for solving Sudoku puzzles: brute force and constraint satisfaction problem (CSP).
 The user can choose to load a puzzle from a file or generate a random puzzle.
 The program will handle puzzles of size 9x9, 12x12(4 rows, 3 columns), 16x16, and 25x25.
 The user can then choose either algorithm to solve the puzzle.
 A solution, should one exist, will be displayed along with the time taken to solve the puzzle.

+## Running the Program

+### Requirements
+1. Python.
+The latest version can be downloaded and installed from the official Python website (https://www.python.org/)

+To run the program simply run the following command: `python3 main.py` and the Tkinter GUI window will open.

 ## Algorithm Notes

 ### Brute Force Algorithm